 - Support students with a variety of academic, social, and behavioral needs.

-- Provide great teaching for all students.
+- Provide effective, universally-designed instruction for all students.

 This program is following a cohort model.
 A cohort is often a group of ten students who attend together all of the required courses leading to a degree.
 In this model, students benefit from networking and building professional relationships with one another during the course of their program.
 Once a cohort is formed, the students remain together for the duration of their degree program.